“You’re graduating from beauty school — now what?”

 Beauty school is but a first step on your journey to building a successful career in the beauty profession.

-Beauty school is designed to protect the public health and safety of the consumer and help you pass your state board exam for your license, it is not designed to give you all the skills and experience you will need to stand above the crowd and gain that all important competitive edge, in a competitive job market especially if you want to succeed in an upscale salon.
+Beauty school is designed to protect the public health and safety of the consumer and help you pass your state board exam for your license, it is not designed to give you all the additional skills and experience you will need to stand above the crowd and gain that all important competitive edge, in a competitive job market especially if you want to succeed in an upscale salon.

 You will need to develop additional skills towards your growth and personal development.
 For more resources click here.